 Bloomington Boogies Education Overview

-Bloomington Boogies educates about and actively promotes performances by artists who play boogie-woogie, blues, jazz, Gospel, Zydeco, and related music.
-With support from the Bloomington Urban Enterprise Association, the Bloomington Arts Commission, the Brown County Community Foundation, Inc. and the Indiana Arts Commission, which receives support from the State of Indiana and the National Endowment for the Arts and many others, our educational activities include:
+Bloomington Boogies introduces young people to non-classical styles, and presents free performances, workshops, and master classes by artists who play boogie-woogie, blues, jazz, Gospel, Zydeco, and related music.
+Support has come from the Bloomington Urban Enterprise Association, Bloomington Arts Commission, Brown County Community Foundation, Inc., the Indiana Arts Commission - which receives support from the State of Indiana and National Endowment for the Arts - and many others.
+Our educational activities have included:

-• Offering free tickets to schools in the Bloomington Urban Enterprise Association Zone, so students/families can attend ticketed weekend concerts.
-In 2022 we offered tickets for the Aug.
-14, 1:30 p.m. concert at the Convention Center to Fairview Elementary.
+- Offering free tickets to schools in the Bloomington Urban Enterprise Association Zone, so students/families can attend ticketed weekend concerts.
+We've offered tickets to Fairview, Templeton, Tri-North, and Jackson Creek.

-• Presenting free concerts in schools.
-During each festival, artists perform in schools.
-In 2015, Marcia Ball, Bob Seeley, and Carl Sonny Leyland performed at Fairview for 360 students and 30 adults.
-In 2016, Bob Seeley, Bill Sims, Jr., and Ricky Nye performed for 550 students, faculty, staff at Templeton Elementary.
+- Presenting free concerts in schools.
+During each festival artists perform in schools, if they are in session.
+Beginning in 2015, Marcia Ball, Bob Seeley, Carl Sonny Leyland, and Craig Brenner performed at Fairview for 360 students and 30 adults.
+In 2016, Bob Seeley, Bill Sims, Jr., and Ricky Nye performed for 550 students, faculty, and staff at Templeton Elementary.
 In 2017, Bob Seeley, Bill Sims, Jr., and Mitch Woods played at Fairview while Rob Rio, Josh Paxton, and Kenny "Blues Boss" Wayne performed at Templeton.
-In 2018 and 2019, hundreds of students enjoyed concerts at Fairview, Templeton, and Tri-North.
-In 2022 we presented concerts at Fairview, Templeton, Jackson Creek, and Tri-North.
+In 2018 and 2019, hundreds of students enjoyed concerts by Daryl Davis and Cynthia Girtley at Fairview, Templeton, and Tri-North.
+And in 2022 we presented concerts by Daryl Davis, Lolly Allen, Stephanie Trick & Paolo Alderighi, Monika Herzig, Luke Gillespie, Bruce "Sunpie: Barnes, and Ben Toury which were attended by hundreds of students at Fairview, Templeton, Jackson Creek, and Tri-North.
+In 2025 Henri Herbert and Brian Holland performed at Jackson Creek, and Eden Brent, Ben Toury, Ricky Nye, and Henri Herbert and Craig Brenner performed at Templeton.

-• Offering free workshops and master classes.
-Beginning in 2016, when Ricky Nye presented a workshop at Templeton, we have offered free workshops and master classes during each festival.
+- Offering free workshops and master classes.
+Each year we present workshops.
+Workshops began the first year at Templeton; this expanded to free workshops and master classes in multiple schools and community settings during each festival.
 In 2022 we presented two master classes and four workshops.
+In 2025 Eden Brent presented a workshop at the Monroe County History Center.

 Read the Aug.
 20, 2018 Bloomington Herald-Times article about our piano workshops